 What is Overselling?

-Overselling is a normal practice in the shared hosting market.
+Overselling is a standard practice in the shared hosting market.
 It describes the practice of allocating more resources to customers than a server can technically supply.

 Hosts oversell because they know that shared hosting customers rarely use all of their available resources.
 Most will run a small website that doesn’t require much processing power or file storage.
 So the host can essentially allocate more space than it has.